 - Criticize the democratic decisions of the majority.

 Scholarships and Awards

 The Fred Trotter scholarships are in honour of past president Fred Trotter.
-They are open to members and members’ dependents who are 17 years of age or older who are or intend to be enrolled in a course, seminar, workshop or course of studies relating to labour/industrial relations, that supports the goals, values and objectives of the labour movement, sponsored by or forming part of the curriculum of a community college, college, university, technical institute, professional organization, labour organization or education organization.
+Applications are open to individuals who are 17 years of age or older and are, or intend to be, enrolled in a course, seminar, workshop or course of studies relating to labour/industrial relations that supports the goals, values and objectives of the labour movement.
+These must be sponsored by, or forming part of, the curriculum of a community college, college, university, technical institute, professional organization, labour organization or education organization.

 Applicants must submit an application form with a statement outlining the benefits of union membership in today’s workplace and the positive impact that the labour movement has had on Canadian society.